ganeshmani/apollo-federation-app/README.md

 ` Gateway `

 ```
+npx lerna init
 $ npm install
 ```
+- With lerna being a tool for managing JS projects - more info @ https://github.com/lerna/lerna#readme

 This will install all of the dependencies for the gateway and each underlying service